yeohkc1995/Ship-Detection-SAR-202306/README.md

     bb_pred = bb_pred.astype(int)
     np.save('../Ship_data_2/predicted_bb.npy', bb_pred)  # save
 ```
-After, saving the output bounding box coordinates of model, make use of data_visualisation.py to see the bounding box with its associated image.
+After, saving the output bounding box coordinates of model, make use of data_visualisation.py to view the bounding box with its associated image.